The Pando Tree

 Land Management Before European Settlement

-In the essay The Problem with Wilderness, environmental historian William Cronon details the problem with the popular notion that America was a god given paradise for the European colonists.
-A notion that neglects millennia of successful land management practices used by indigenous peoples to sustain themselves and preserve their life ways.
-New research led by Vachel Carter of University of Utah, offers insights on land management practices used in the Fishlake Basin between the years 500 and 1400.
-Practices that include the use of fire to shape Fishlake and promote crops that respond to well to fire disturbances like the grain Amaranth.
+In the essay The Problem with Wilderness, environmental historian William Cronon details the problem with the popular notion that America was a “god given” paradise for the European colonists.
+A notion that neglects millennia of successful land management practices used by indigenous peoples to sustain themselves and preserve their life ways in a region that also featured some of the largest metropolitan areas of the world in their time.
+New research led by Vachel Carter of University of Utah, offers insights on land management practices used in thePando’s homeland in the Fishlake Basin between the years 500 and 1400.
+Practices that include the use of fire to shape Fishlake and promote crops that respond to fire disturbances such as the grain, Amaranth.
 Their primary fuel?
 Aspen.

 Drought, Ice Age, War, Treaties and Diaspora

-Carter’s work indicates that the people of the Fremont culture abandoned Fishlake around 1400.
-Coincidentally, that time marks the end of the Fremont culture and coincides with a tumultuous climatic period that started with a drought and ended with the “Little Ice Age” which lasted until 1850.
-First contact with the people who call these lands home today occurred in 1776 when Spanish Missionaries first met the Paiute as they were collecting seeds in nearby Cedar City.The Old Spanish Trail connecting Santa Fe and Los Angeles brought people and goods through the land until 1864.
-The time when tensions over land use between indigenous peoples and Europeans sparked the Black Hawk War which lasted until 1867.
-Once bloodshed stopped, anecdotes suggest only a small group of Paiute continued to use Fishlake, and it was these people who signed a water and land use treaty was signed in 1889.
+Carter’s work indicates our human ancestors who developed and emerged from the Fremont culture abandoned Fishlake around 1400.
+Coincidentally, a time that corresponds with a tumultuous climatic period that started with a drought and ended with the “Little Ice Age” which lasted until 1750.
+First contact with the people who call these lands home today occurred in 1776 when Spanish Missionaries first met the Paiute people as they were collecting seeds in nearby Cedar City.
+The Old Spanish Trail connecting Santa Fe and Los Angeles brought people and goods through Pando’s homeland until 1864 when tensions around water and land use between indigenous peoples and European colonists sparked the Black Hawk War, which lasted until 1867.
+Once bloodshed stopped, census records and anecdotal accounts suggests only a small group of Paiute remained.
+In 1889, a Treaty was signed securing Paiute rights to lands just south of Pando’s edge.

 robert holt map of indigenous utah